William Alexander Levy

 Alexander Levy (1909–1997), later known as William Alexander Levy, was an American architect who worked principally in Southern California.

 Early in his career, he was influenced by the work of Frank Lloyd Wright and Le Corbusier.
 At New York University's new School of Architecture, he studied under Raymond Bossange and Ely Jacques Kahn.
 One of his art and clay modeling instructors was sculptor Concetta Scaravaglione.

-Also at NYU, he had as an instructor of English famed writer Thomas Wolfe, whose The Party at Jack's (UNC-Chapel Hill, 1995, pp. 41–42) shows remarkable writing on architecture, perhaps related to his strong association with the school and its students, whom he considered among his best.
+Also at NYU, he had as an instructor of English Thomas Wolfe.
+Perhaps inspired by his association with NYU's New School of Architecture whose students he counted among his best, Wolfe's The Party at Jack's (UNC-Chapel Hill, 1995, pp. 41–42) shows remarkable writing on modern architecture.

 In 1933 or 1934, he worked briefly for skyscraper designer Raymond Hood, who also had been an occasional lecturer at NYU.
 Renovation of dilapidated structures at Fort Schuyler in the Bronx was Alexander's first commission, one funded by the U.S. government.
 Other chiefly private client commissions followed.
 These included interiors for designer Christian Dior, novelist/ travel writer Conrad Bercovicci, and biographer Marcia Davenport.

 Alexander is best known for the design and building of Hangover House in Laguna Beach, California, commissioned by travel writer Richard Halliburton in 1937.
 The house had three bedrooms, one for Halliburton, one for Alexander, and one for Paul Mooney, Halliburton's companion and writing assistant, who collaborated with Halliburton on his later writing projects and who managed construction of the house.
 In 1937, writer Ayn Rand, then unknown, visited Hangover House and Alexander provided her with quotes for her forthcoming novel The Fountainhead (1943).
 According to Alexander, Rand's descriptions of the Heller House are thinly disguised references to the house.